Below is a summary of CB1 Groups and Partnerships that exist. There is also a PDF summary of these groups and partnerships here.

 The CB1 Stakeholder Group (also known as the CB1 Steering Group)

 This group originated from the decision by the area’s developer Brookgate and the Estate Management Company to commission some work with a community engagement consultancy firm* to understand, by talking to a range of people, what would make the CB1 area an even better place to live, work and play.
 One-to-one conversations were carried out with a handful of residents, employees and stakeholder organisations responsible for delivering the services across the estate and its properties.
 Those contacted were invited to a workshop in July 2017 in order to develop a shared understanding of CB1 and to identify key areas of work to continually improve the area.
 A further workshop was held in October 2017.
+You can read more about the CB1 story so far here.

 This group is made up of agencies and organisations committed to driving development.
 There are regular discussions between stakeholders and groups within the CB1 community to co-ordinate development.
 See key outcomes from the workshops held so far below.